-We entered into indemnification agreements with each of our directors and executive officers subsequent to our initial public offering.
+We enter into indemnification agreements with each of our directors and executive officers.
 These agreements require us to indemnify these individuals and, in certain cases, affiliates of such individuals, to the fullest extent permissible under Delaware law against liabilities that may arise by reason of their service to us or at our direction, and to advance expenses incurred as a result of any proceeding against them as to which they could be indemnified.